AmineDjeghri/awesome-os-setup/README.md

 #### Install WSL:
  - Install WSL ``` wsl --install ```
  - Restart you computer
- - When installing WSL, it comes with Ubuntu (you don't need to install it from the Windows Store because there are many distribution)
+ - When installing WSL, it comes with Ubuntu (you can always install other distibutions from the microsoft store)
+ - You have different options to run Ubuntu :
+      - From windows search bar
+      - Running `ubuntu`  inside windows terminal
+      - Running Windows terminal and choosing ubuntu in the terminal tab section.
- - Run directly Ubuntu from windows search bar (or launch windows terminal and choose ubuntu, or launch windows terminal and run the command `ubuntu`).
-If it's not there, make sure you have correctly installed WSL by searching wsl in your windows search bar.
+      - If it's not there, make sure you have correctly installed WSL by searching wsl in your windows search bar & running it.
+- If you have Nvidia GPU & the nvidia driver is installed on Windows, you can run `nvidia-smi` in Linux.
+No need to install the nvidia Driver again in Linux.
- - add systemd to wsl.conf if it's not there: run `sudo vim /etc/wsl.conf` then paste the following code:
+ - Add systemd to wsl.conf if it's not there: run `sudo vim /etc/wsl.conf` then paste the following code:
  ```
 [boot]
 systemd=true